 - BDC can help businesses in other regions on a case-by-case analysis.

 A viable company needs to have a plan to adjust to the new business environment and management capacity to execute the plan.
 For example, the plan could lay out how the company intends to expand into new markets, increase operational and environmental efficiency, or purchase new technology and equipment.

 It should be able to demonstrate ability to generate positive cash flow and service its obligations in the near term.
 The company also needs to have a relatively strong balance sheet.
 Other conditions may also apply.

 5. What exactly are the services that BDC is providing?
 Are they tailored?

-BDC Advisory Services offers many solutions to help companies grow their sales, improve productivity or export, all of which are very relevant to clients in the oil and gas industry.
+BDC Advisory Services offers many solutions to help companies grow their sales, improve productivity or export.

-Our Advisory Services can support affected O&G producers that have $5M + revenues by providing them with a free Business Model Canvas to identify strengths, weaknesses and opportunities.
+Our Advisory Services can support businesses that have $5M + revenues by providing them with a free Business Model Canvas to identify strengths, weaknesses and opportunities.

 6. I think my business is a fit for this initiative.
 Who should I reach out to?

 If you are already a BDC client, please contact your BDC representative.
-If you are not yet a client and wish to discuss your financing or advisory needs, please contact BDC at 1-877-232-2269 or write to email@example.com.
+If you are not yet a client and wish to discuss your financing or advisory needs, please contact BDC at 1-877-232-2269 or write us.

 7. Where can I find additional information about export financing and insurance solutions?